What is AI Slop? The 7 Dimensions of Generic Design

 The typography dimension measures:

-- Heading weight distribution (AI defaults to font-weight: 700 for everything)
+- Heading weight distribution (AI sets

-- Letter spacing intentionality
+- Letter-spacing intentionality (

 Dimension 3: Layout

-Sailop measures layout originality through:
+Sailop scores layout originality through:

-- Asymmetric layouts (content-sidebar ratios that aren't 50/50)
+grid-template-columns: 5fr 3frbeatsrepeat(3, 1fr)) - Asymmetric layouts (content-to-sidebar ratios that aren't 50/50)

 Dimension 4: Animation

-Real design uses:
+Real motion uses:

-- Custom cubic-bezier curves like cubic-bezier(0.22, 1, 0.36, 1)
+- Custom curves like

 Dimension 5: Components